hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 of stuff* $N$ (usually measured in mol).
 These are crucial in atomic physics, thermodynamics and chemistry.
-We will use them heavily in Exercise 3 and the tutorial on random walks.
+We will introduce them properly in Exercise 3, and lean heavily on them for the tutorial on random walks.

 *Constants.* Numbers are dimensionless constants.
 However, *dimensionful* constants secretly encode physics!